zenotech/netcdf-c/docs/filters.md

 Test Case {#TestCase}
 -------
-Within the netcdf-c source tree, the directory __netcdf-c/nc_test4/filter_test__ contains a test case for testing dynamic filter writing and reading using bzip2.
-The test case is fragile and is only known to work for Linux and Cygwin using automake.
-To avoid spurious failures, it must be explicitly enabled using the --enable-filter-test option for ./configure.
+Within the netcdf-c source tree, the directory __netcdf-c/nc_test4 contains a test case for testing dynamic filter writing and reading using bzip2.
+It is disabled if --enable-shared is not set or if --enable-netcdf-4 is not set.
+The test case is only known to work for Linux and
-The bzip2 filter plugin is created as a built source.
-Note that compiling the plugin is most likely to fail when executed on an untested or non-standard platform.
+Cygwin.
+Currently the test is only available under automake.

 Example {#Example}
 -------
-A slightly simplified version of the filter testcase is also available as an example within the netcdf-c source tree directory __netcdf-c/examples/C/filter_test__.
+A slightly simplified version of the filter testcase is also available as an example within the netcdf-c source tree directory __netcdf-c/examples/C. The test is called __test_filter.c__ and it is executed as part of the __run_examples4.sh__ shell script.
-It contains a test case to demonstrate dynamic filter writing and reading.
+The test case demonstrates dynamic filter writing and reading.

 Appendix A. Byte Swap Code {#AppendixA}
 ==========